 This page as a resource for readers to get more background on tempo-free statistics and concepts.
 If you have any questions feel free to email me at john[at]nycbuckets[dot]com.

 The game of basketball is broken down into possessions.
-A possession ends when the ball is given to the opposing team.
-Of course there are a variety of ways to do this including a rebounded missed shot, a made shot, or a turnover.
-Obviously the objectives are pretty simple.
+A possession ends when the ball is given to the opposing team, i.e. a rebounded missed shot, a made shot, or a turnover.
 You want to stop the other team from scoring on their possessions and score during yours.
-(Hopefully I haven’t revealed anything earth shattering here.)

 Possessions = FGA + .475*FTA + TO – OR

 Having the number of possessions tells us a lot about the tempo or pace of the game.
-Teams like Iona and Long Island want to play very fast, typically more than 70 possessions per game, whereas slow-down defensive teams like St. Peter’s typically fall in the low 60s.
+Teams like Iona and LIU Brooklyn want to play very fast, typically more than 70 possessions per game, whereas slow-down defensive teams like St. Peter’s typically play in the low 60s.